lindsaygelle/slice/README.md

 ```

 ### Modify
-Modify applies the provided function to each element in the slice and modifies the elements in place.
+Applies the provided function to each element in the slice and modifies the elements in place.
 ```Go
 newSlice := &slice.Slice[int]{1, 2, 3}
 newSlice.Modify(func(i int, value int) int {